 In the 1980s, it was controversial to claim that snus is less harmful than smoking cigarettes, especially if you were an oncologist.
 But Lars Rutqvist simply wanted to let the research speak for itself.
 And it has.
-Meet the researcher who helped make sure the world understood the potential of Swedish snus.
+In this instalment of Snusforumet’s Harm Reduction Heroes series, meet the researcher who helped make sure the world understood the potential of Swedish snus.

 The debate in Sweden surrounding snus has shifted dramatically over the years.
 Today’s more nuanced understanding comes following dozens of studies published in recent decades looking specifically at the health effects of Swedish snus.